 Gerber makes multiple versions of the Armbar with slightly different tool-set in each.
 The most versatile one is the Gerber Armbar Drive (Amazon link).
 One of these models might just prove to be an adequate replacement for your pocket Swiss Army Knife.

 There are some excellent multi-purpose pocket knives with just as much quality and durability as a Swiss Army Knife.
 I have included just the most promising ones, each of which can be the perfect alternative to a Swiss Army Knife.

 Note that all these tools can do everything that a medium-sized pocket SAK can do, and these are manufactured by some of the most reputed companies having years of experience in the business.

-Some might still think that dollar-for-dollar a Swiss Army Knife can’t be beaten, and they are probably right.
-But these alternatives pack just as much punch and style as a Swiss Army Knife and has the quality and durability to last just as long.
+Some might still think that dollar-for-dollar, a Swiss Army Knife can’t be beaten, and they are probably right.
+But these alternatives pack just as much punch and style as a Swiss Army Knife and have the quality and durability to last just as long.
 You won’t be disappointed with any one of them.